tactik8/scrape_website/README.md

-# extract_from_html
+# extract_from_image

-Python functions to extract unstructured information from html.
+Python functions to extract information from images.

 ## Requirements
-- Develop extractors to retrieve each of the following information from a html string:
+- Develop extractors to retrieve each of the following information from an image:
-  - Emails
-  - URLs
+  - Faces
-  - Phone numbers
+  - Text (OCR)
-  - Cities, states / provinces, countries
-  - Job titles
+  - Nudity
+  - Licence plate number
-  - Quantities
+  - Image Hash
-- Normalize the data found
-  - Phone number: E.164
+  - Metadata
-  - Geography: ISO
+  - Classification

 - Output result in a list of json-ld schema.org records
   - email: https://schema.org/ContactPoint
   - phone: https://schema.org/ContactPoint